cloudflare/cloudflare-docs/content/workers-ai/get-started/workers-wrangler.md

 ## 4. Run an inference task in your Worker

-Now we are ready to run an inference task in our our worker.
-In this case, we will use an LLM, like Llama 2, to answer a questions.
+Now we are ready to run an inference task in our Worker.
+In this case, we will use an LLM, like Llama 2, to answer a question.

 Go to your `hello-ai` and update the `index.ts` with the following code: